 cancerous lymph nodes detected and removed: 2

 I don’t want to be defined by my cancer diagnosis but I want to share with people what I’ve been through and still going through in the my world of crappy breast cancer and life’s unwelcomed traumatic events to help others going through similar experiences.
 Our stories are our gold and they’re important to share for healing.
 Am I scared?
 Hell yes I’m scared!
-I think about cancer everyday – but I try to have a positive outlook and embrace yesterday, today and tomorrow.
-Is it crazy we both have cancer?!
-Yes it’s crazy, life is crazy.
-Some days I feel like I’m in a ‘twilight zone, most days really but I’m good at being ‘fine’.
+I think about cancer everyday – but I try to always have a positive outlook, embrace yesterday, today and tomorrow knowing that the univers has a way of taking care of things in it’s own time.
+Some days I feel like I’m living in an inescapable ‘twilight zone’ state, most days really but I’m good at being ‘fine’.
 Reality has been permanently warped for me so I just go with the flow.
 And I beg of you please don’t fuck with my flow!